AeronRoemer/JS-OOP-Game-Show/README.md

 # Phrase Hunter
 Created based on project from Teamtreehouse.com.
-HTML slightly altered, existing CSS code altered by adding media queries and enhancing flexbox layout to work on mobile devices.
+HTML slightly altered, existing CSS code altered by adding media queries and enhancing flexbox layout to work on mobile devices, as well as creating a 'neon' button.
 Javascript created by me.
 If you are also student and  working on this or a similar project, feel free to reach out to me with anyquestions about this code.
 I've made an effort to include helpful comments anddocumentation for fellow learners.